cda-tum/mqt-qmap/docs/Publications.rst

 - :cite:labelpar:`zulehnerEfficientMethodologyMapping2019` when using the heuristic mapper,
 - :cite:labelpar:`willeMappingQuantumCircuits2019` when using the exact mapper,
 - :cite:labelpar:`peham2023DepthOptimalSynthesis` when using the Clifford circuit synthesis approach, and
-- :cite:labelpar:`schmid2024HybridCircuitMapping` when using the hybrid mapper for neutral atom quantum computers.
+- :cite:labelpar:`schmid2024HybridCircuitMapping` when using the hybrid mapper for neutral atom quantum computers, and
+- :cite:labelpar:`stadeOptimalStatePreparation2024` when using the optimal state preparation for neutral atoms.

 Furthermore, if you use any of the particular algorithms such as